Julia Livia: Marriages

 Whether the young prince spoke or held his tongue, silence and speech were alike criminal.
 Every night had its anxieties, for his sleepless hours, his dreams and sighs were all made known by his wife to her mother Livia [i.e. Livilla] and by Livia to Sejanus.

 Later in 29, owing to the intrigues of Sejanus, and at the insistence of Tiberius, Nero and Agrippina were accused of treason.
 Nero was declared a public enemy by the Senate and taken away in chains in a closed litter.
 Nero was incarcerated on the island of Pontia (Ponza).
 The following year he was executed or driven to suicide.
 Cassius Dio records that Julia was now engaged to Sejanus, but this claim appears to be contradicted by Tacitus, whose authority is to be preferred.
 Sejanus was condemned and executed on Tiberius' orders on 18 October 31.
 His lover, Julia's mother Livilla, died around the same time (probably starved by her own mother: Julia's grandmother Antonia, or committed suicide).

 In 33, Julia married Gaius Rubellius Blandus, a man from an equestrian background.
-Despite that Blandus had been consul suffect in 18, the match was considered a disaster; Tacitus includes the event in a list of "the many sorrows which saddened Rome", which otherwise consisted of deaths of different influential people.
-They had at least one child, Rubellius Plautus, Juvenal, in Satire VIII.39, suggests another son, also named Gaius Rubellius Blandus and an inscription implies Julia was probably the mother of Rubellius Drusus, a child who died before the age of three.
-Julia also had a daughter or step-daughter Rubellia Bassa who married a maternal uncle of the future Roman Emperor Nerva.
+Although Blandus had been consul suffect in 18, the match was considered a disaster; Tacitus includes the event in a list of "the many sorrows which saddened Rome", which otherwise consisted of deaths of different influential people.
+They had one attested child, Rubellius Plautus, who was killed on Nero's orders in 62.
+Juvenal, alludes to another Rubellius Blandus as their son and a funerary inscription implies Julia was probably the mother of Rubellius Drusus, a child who died before the age of three.
+Edmund Groag maintains that the former was a historical figure, whereas Ronald Syme suggests that he may either be a literary rendering of Plautus, or an obscure suffect consul, attested with Gaius Annius Pollio.
+Alternatively, Syme speculates that the consul may be a son of Blandus by a previous wife.
+Blandus and Julia also appear to have had a daughter, Rubellia Bassa, who married a maternal uncle of the future Roman Emperor Nerva.

 Around 43, an agent of the Roman Emperor Claudius' wife, Empress Valeria Messalina, had falsely charged Julia with incest and immorality.
 Messalina considered her and her son a threat to the throne.
 The Emperor, her uncle Claudius, without securing any defence for his niece, had her executed 'by the sword' (Octavia 944–946: "ferro... caesa est").
 She may have anticipated execution by taking her own life.
 Her distant relative Pomponia Graecina remained in mourning for 40 years in open defiance of the Emperor, yet was unpunished.
 Julia was executed around the same time as her first cousin Julia Livilla, the daughter of Germanicus and sister of the former Emperor Caligula.